allenai/ike/src/main/scala/org/allenai/dictionary/ml/README.md

 1. It will have a sparse representation, and we expect many of the rules we examine to be sparse
 2. It is optimized for merges (unions and intersections), operation we do frequently.

+In practice part 2 is the most fiddly since it can be difficult to reason about how changing a query-token will alter what the query matches.

 ## Code
 1. subsample package handles the subsampling phase.
 2. queryop package defines what a primitive query operation is and how to generate them from a